vip02aug/Encrypted-Control-System-State_only/README.md

 This version focuses on encrypting only the state because:

-- it is simpler to implement and explain
+- It is simpler to implement and explain
-- it avoids expensive homomorphic multiplication between encrypted state and encrypted gain
+- It avoids expensive homomorphic multiplication between the encrypted state and the encrypted gain
-- it provides a clean first step toward privacy-preserving control
+- It provides a clean first step toward privacy-preserving control
-- it forms the foundation for a future full-encryption extension
+- It forms the foundation for a future full-encryption extension

 ---